Posted by marilynch

 Signs of a Bicycling Friendly Monterey County

-- Cyclists, ride slow near pedestrians (save race training or other fast riding for wide, open places).
+- People who bike: ride slow near pedestrians (save race training or other fast riding for wide, open places).

-- Pedestrians, keep to the right (avoid unnecessarily slowing or stopping the travel of cyclists).
+- People who walk: keep to the right, to avoid unnecessarily slowing or stopping the travel of people on bikes.

 And of course, reminders are appropriate when away from the multi-use/bike path too!

 Out on the roads, there are reminders for drivers about the likely presence of cyclists.